epeters-jrmngndr/simple-stack/README.md

 # simple-stack

-A simple deployment with Kubernetes, including monitoring
+A simple deployment with Kubernetes, including monitoring by Prometheus